 To consult with an experienced criminal defense lawyer serving Ocala, call 855-686-6752

 Our Ocala Criminal Defense Attorneys Can Gather Evidence and Fighting Your Charges

 Depending on the crime you are charged with, the evidence-gathering process may be different.
 For example, defending you against a kidnapping charge will involve many different investigation methods and legal motions compared to a speeding ticket.

 Additionally, some of the defense methods we use will depend on your financial situation and your long-term goals for your case.

 Witness Testimony May Be Necessary

-In more serious cases you may be facing serious legal ramifications if you are found guilty.
-Our law firm may seek out advice from expert witnesses.
+In more serious cases, you may be facing serious legal ramifications if you are found guilty.
+Our law firm may seek advice from expert witnesses.

 These witnesses may include:

 - Medical examiners

 Other Forms of Evidence We Can Use to Bolster Your Side